vlocityinc/newport-design-system/docs/README.md

 Instructions to set up your environment to develop and run the Flow Builder app in core can be found [here](/docs/DevelopmentSetup.md)

-Take a look at the [Setup FAQ](https://salesforce.quip.com/BFVUA1AxQWKb) if you run into any issues or the [#move-builder-to-git](https://salesforce-internal.slack.com/archives/C024ZHFT8J0) Slack channel.
+Take a look at the [Troubleshooting FAQ](https://salesforce.quip.com/z8xpAys68qkw) if you run into any issues or the [#move-builder-to-git](https://salesforce-internal.slack.com/archives/C024ZHFT8J0) Slack channel.

 ## Overview of the structure of the repo